Should I Leave My Pilot Light on Year-Round?

 DOES A PILOT LIGHT USE MUCH GAS?

-Shutting off the pilot light off means it will need to be re-lit in the fall.
-It’s not a difficult process.
-The procedure is outlined in your owner’s manual.
-However, some homeowners can struggle getting the pilot going again.
+Shutting the pilot light off means, you must re-light it in the fall.
+It's not a complicated process and is outlined in your owner's manual.
+However, some homeowners can struggle to get the pilot going again.

 Below is a list of fireplace and grill stores that service Virginia (VA)